-1) development of the case analysis, assessment of the company's strategies, key decisions, financial condition and performance, evaluation of the company's successes and failures, formation of a set of recommendations and the submission of a completed team project report;

-2) the access and operating requirements for the Simulation.
+- 1) development of the case analysis, assessment of the company's strategies, key decisions, financial condition and performance, evaluation of the company's successes and failures, formation of a set of recommendations and the submission of a completed team project report; - 2) the access and operating requirements for the Simulation.

 Time will be set aside during my course to consult with and support each team as they undertake their project assignment and engage in making company decisions in the Management Strategy Simulation.
-The final team case report requires and oral presentation that I will schedule and a written report due to me by Wednesday, May 1, 2019.
+The final team case report requires and oral presentation that I will schedule and a written report due to me by Thursday, December 10, 2020

-MS Degree Program students are also required to develop and present an individual case based research study required for the additional one unit of credit.
-This individual report is due on May 1, 2019.
+MS Degree Program students are also required to develop and present an individual case based research study required for the additional one unit of credit for BA490B.
+This individual report is due on December 10, 2020.
+The written report is to be submitted to me in digital form.